Faculty Support for Accommodations

 • A student with testing accommodations needs extended time, a reduced distraction testing room, and a reader.
 What do I do?

 • Instructors fill out one (1) Alternative Testing Agreement (ATA) for each of their classes with students who have testing accommodations, at the beginning of the semester.
-The ATA can be accessed by a link on the LOA or through their Faculty Access Portal on the Faculty Support for Accommodations page.
+The ATA can be accessed by a link on the LOA or through the AIM Faculty Portal on the Faculty Support for Accommodations page.

 • If a student needs testing accommodations, it is the student’s responsibility to remind the instructor of their needs 3 days prior to the test date and schedule with Testing Services if taking their test with accommodations arranged through their services.